Safety in the EE Lab

-- Undergraduate students will not work on any personal projects without first clearing the work with the lab supervisor.
+- Undergraduate students will not work on any personal projects without first clearing the work with the lab manager.

 - Students are expected to act in a professional manner at all times while in the lab.
 Practical jokes and horseplay are unacceptable in the lab environment.

-- Student will not be allowed to use the solder stations until they take the one hour solder I training class.
+- Students will not be allowed to use the solder stations until they take the one hour solder I training class.

 - Students MUST turn off soldering stations when they are finished.
 Leaving the soldering irons on is both a safety hazard and could ruin the soldering iron tip.